-Migielicz was executive producer of a 2007 national News and Documentary Emmy Award-winning web documentary, Uprooted, for mercurynews.com.
-She worked on the team leading the coverage of the Loma Prieta earthquake that won a 1990 Pulitzer Prize in general news reporting for the Mercury News.
-She also supervised the paper’s coverage of California’s recall election, a 2003 Pulitzer finalist in Feature Photography.
-Migielicz was a 2004-05 Knight Fellow at Stanford University, where she studied multimedia narratives.
+Geri was executive producer of a 2007 national News and Documentary Emmy Award-winning web documentary, Uprooted, for mercurynews.com.
+She was on the leadership team for the coverage of the Loma Prieta earthquake that won a 1990 Pulitzer Prize in general news reporting for the Mercury News.
+She also edited the paper’s coverage of California’s recall election, a 2003 Pulitzer finalist in Feature Photography.
+Geri was a 2004-5 Knight Fellow at Stanford University, where she studied multimedia narratives.
 She is a 2013 inductee to the Missouri Photojournalism Hall of Fame.